mmachenry/lightning-cube/README.md

 Citations
 ---
 We adapted code from [OneGuyOneBlog](https://oneguyoneblog.com/2017/11/01/lightning-thunder-arduino-halloween-diy/) when starting this project.
 We also added audio by [Daniel Simion](http://soundbible.com/2217-Heavy-Rain-Wind.html).
 We also followed a simple startup script by [SCPhillips](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/)
+This library from [99sounds](http://99sounds.org/rain-and-thunder/) has some good stuff.